Ok here’s the truth of it.

 - We will collect all the information from you to completely fill out the application.

-- Once we get it back, the insured will complete a brief phone interview with Aetna.
+- Then you and your agent will complete a brief phone interview with Aetna.
 Basically, they’ll just ask you the health questions on a recorded line.

 If you’re approved, the policy will fully cover you on whatever day you set up the payments to start.
 You would get a printed policy in the mail in less than two weeks.